DhabiaKM/Alt-Realities-Final-Project/docs/index.md

 Here are some of the challenges that we faced while working on this project.
 To say there were more than a few is an understatement.

 ### Technical Challenges
 Our project is animation and interaction heavy.
 The hard part is not only about the detailed scripting logic, but also about linking everything together (animation, scripts, shaders, particles, etc).
 There are many details in each step that would require logics and systematic thinking to keep track of everything.
 Also, the Awake(), Start(), Update() and Coroutines should be considered carefully before using them because they're directly related to the frames and would directly impact the visual effects.

 Take the pouring interaction and plant growing animation as an example.
 The steps are explained in detail as follows:

 ![image](https://drive.google.com/uc?export=view&id=1Glc1vsbDy7q0EN0GSm-XLmFGlZoG4J39)

 There are actually far more details than described above, like how much/fast the particles move, how to make the particles move within a certain boundary and when to kill them.
 Also, whether to update the animation in Update() or in a Coroutine would also impact the visual effects.
 There are a lot of detailed manipulations about the parameters to make them work as a whole.
+We also had a lot of issues with small missing elements or steps that would take us HOURS to figure out (ie. accidentally deleting a rigid body).

 Another technical challenge we ran into was related to our characters.
-We had character that we would've loved to used but because of how high-poly they were, they destroyed the oculus' performance causing us to have to choose to let them go.
+We had character that we would've loved to use but because of how high-poly they were, they destroyed the oculus' performance causing us to have to choose to let them go.

 One last one to mention was implementing the dialogue, we did waste a week trying to integrate ink, when going with a much more simpler hardcoded option was more than sufficient enough for our project.